How to Plan a Bathroom Update in Raleigh Without Overbuilding Your Budget

 Large-format tile on the floor reduces grout lines.
 Fewer grout lines can make a small bathroom floor feel larger and look more contemporary.
 Large-format tiles do require a very flat subfloor and skilled installation — something to confirm with whoever is doing the tile work.

 A quality mirror does a lot.
 A framed mirror or a backlit LED mirror can replace an unframed plate glass and completely change the visual anchor of the room.
-This is often a DIY-accessible swap if the rough-in is already there.
+This is often a DIY-accessible swap if the behind-the-wall plumbing and wiring is already there.

 A Realistic Sequencing and Timeline

-Sequencing matters in a bathroom update because mistakes in order are expensive to undo.
-Here's a practical sequence that keeps rework to a minimum:
+The order of the work matters in a bathroom update because doing steps out of order is expensive to undo.
+Here's a practical sequence that keeps re-do work to a minimum:

-First, demo and discovery.
-Once walls, floors, and fixtures come out, you see what you're actually working with — plumbing condition, subfloor condition, any signs of moisture damage behind tile or around the tub surround.
-Budget for the possibility of finding something that needs addressing before finishes go in.
+First, demolition and discovery.
+Once walls, floors, and fixtures come out, you see what you're actually working with — the condition of plumbing, the condition of the layer beneath the floor finish, and any signs of moisture damage behind tile or around the tub surround.
+Budget for the possibility of finding something that needs to be fixed before the new finishes go in.

-Second, rough-in work.
+Second, in-wall plumbing and electrical work.
 Any plumbing or electrical changes happen before walls close up.
-This is the time to rough in a new exhaust fan, move supply lines if needed, or address any findings from demo.
+This is the time to run wiring and ducting for a new exhaust fan, move water supply pipes if needed, or address anything uncovered during demolition.
 Licensed trade work happens here.

-Third, substrate and waterproofing.
-For shower surrounds and wet areas, the waterproofing membrane goes in before tile.
-This is not a step to skip or rush — a shower pan or wall membrane failure behind tile is an expensive problem to fix after the fact.
+Third, the surface underneath the tile and waterproofing.
+For shower surrounds and wet areas, a waterproof layer (a membrane behind the tile) goes in before the tile itself.
+This is not a step to skip or rush — if the shower floor or wall waterproofing fails behind tile, fixing it later is expensive and messy.

 Fourth, tile.
 Floor tile and wall tile are typically set and grouted before cabinetry is installed, so tile can run up to the base of a vanity without exposed cuts.